Plays in Place staff:

 Patrick’s historical plays include Reading the Mind of God (about astronomers Kepler and Tycho), Fire on Earth (on the men behind the English Bible and Reformation), None but the Best (on 19th century Boston publisher and philanthropist, Daniel Sharp Ford), and The Prisoner of St. Pierre (about Auguste Ciparis and the eruption of Mt.
 Pele).
 His contemporary plays include Mox Nox, Drift, Blinders, Chore Monkeys, and Constant State of Panic, and have been produced and developed by theatres across the country.
 His short plays have received more than 1,000 productions from schools and theaters in 14 countries and appear in various anthologies.

-In addition to writing plays, Patrick is deeply involved with the New England and national theatre scene, and co-founded and leads the New England New Play Alliance, founded the online Playwright Submission Binge, as is the Dramatists Guild Regional Rep for Northern New England.
+In addition to writing plays, Patrick is deeply involved with the New England and national theatre scene, and co-founded the New England New Play Alliance, founded the online Playwright Submission Binge, and is the Dramatists Guild Regional Rep for Eastern New England.
 He also writes novels, screenplays, and radio plays.
 In his spare time, he likes to garden and fix up old houses.
 You can read more on Patrick and his work at www.gabridge.com.